Davidguzley/Funkos/README.md

 - Add a deployment manual for the project on Digital Ocean to deploy the project remotely.

+- Add a cart and paypal to buy products from the catalog directly from the application.

 ## Usage
 - Create a MongoDB database and obtain your `MongoDB URI` - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register)
 - Clone the repository to your local machine.